microsoft/appcenter-sdk-android/README.md

     ```
     You can also copy paste the `start` method call from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
 Make sure to replace {Your App Secret} text with the actual value for your application.

     The example above shows how to use the `start()` method and include Analytics, Crashes and Distribute services.
-If you wish not to use feature provided for Distribute service, remove the parameter from the method call above.
+If you wish not to onboard to any of these services, say you dont want to use features provided by Distribute service, remove the parameter from the method call above.
 Note that, unless you explicitly specify each service as parameters in the start method, you can't use that Mobile Center service.
 Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the services included in the first call will be available.

-    For example - if you jsut want to onboard to Analytics service, you should modify the Start() API call like below:
+    For example - if you just want to onboard to Analytics service, you should modify the start() API call like below:
     ```Java
     MobileCenter.start(getApplication(), "{Your App Secret}", Analytics.class);
     ```